medavox/distribackup/docs/storage algorithm.scratchpad.md

 So, to recap intended features so far:

-* Has a full version history, implemented slightly differently than git
+* Each node has a full version history, implemented slightly differently than git
 	- the metadata contains a special copy of each file in the repo: how the file looked, as of the last commit
 	- only the last commit to change file contains a full version of it; every modifying commit before it merely stores the diff between that version and the newer.
 * Needs the ability to merge diverged network histories in the event of a healed network partition
 	- Should only be rarely necessary, so doesn't need to be 'cheap'.
 But must be possible.
 And not too difficult for humans
 * So only the Publisher can modify the files, but every subscriber has access to the full modification history
-* No index; all files (barring ignored files) in a repositiry are commited upon modification (after a cooldown)
+* No index; all files in a repositry are commited upon modification (after a cooldown)
 * No branches; there aren't supposed to be multiple concurrent variants of the archive.
 Multiple concurrent
 * 99% of the time, the modification history is therefore almost always completely linear.
 * Our diff/delta format must be completely reversible, if any existing one is not already
-* The commit history graph should be highly resistant to tampering, probably using signed keys to 1) the publisher wrote it 2) at the time it says.
+* The commit history graph must be highly resistant to tampering, probably using signed keys to guarantee that
+	1. the commit was authored by the publisher
+	2. at the time stated.
 	-merkle hashes?

 Should we still use chunking???